 - Note: citizens of countries that are participants in the Visa Waiver Program are not eligible to seek admission to the U.S. via private vessel under that program.

-The CBP has implemented the Small Vessel Reporting System (SVRS) that allows eligible pleasure boat operators and crews to register themselves and their vessel in advance.
-CBP can still inspect vessels that arrive on SVRS.
-There is no charge for participation in SVRS.
-Passengers eligible for the SVRS program include U. S. citizens and lawful permanent residents of the U. S., as well as Canadian citizens and permanent residents of Canada who are nationals of a U.S. Visa Waiver Program Country.
+The CBP has implemented the Reporting Offsite Arrival – Mobile (ROAM) system that allows eligible pleasure boat operators and crews to register themselves and their vessel in advance.
+CBP can still inspect vessels that arrive on ROAM.
+There is no charge for participation in ROAM.
+Passengers eligible for the ROAM program include U. S. citizens and lawful permanent residents of the U. S., as well as Canadian citizens and permanent residents of Canada who are nationals of a U.S. Visa Waiver Program Country.

 - Firearms must have the approval, in advance, from ATF, with ATF Form 6 aboard.
 Otherwise they will be detained by CBP.